nathanbraun/nathanbraun-com/content/books/politics.md

 specific anecdotes), as well as anecdotes about immigrants advocating things like Sharia law.

-**Libertarians** believe people should have the freedom be able to live, work and enter whatever mutually beneficial work arrangement they want.
+**Libertarians** believe people should have the freedom to live, work and enter whatever mutually beneficial work arrangement they want.
 They are against immigration laws that prohibit this.

 They'd pay more attention to stories of hardworking immigrations who came up from nothing (conservatives also appreciate this narrative) who are driving an